 A frequency domain flat top window is applied to the secure HE-LTF when configured.

-The construction of the Secure HE-LTF field is as follows:
+The construction of the k-th Secure HE-LTF symbol is as follows:

-Sequence generation: Generate the randomized LTF sequence in frequency domain over the bandwidth indicated by CH_BANDWIDTH as described in 27.3.18a.3 (Generation of Randomized LTF Sequence).
+Sequence generation: Construct the k-th randomized HE-LTF sequence in frequency domain over the bandwidth indicated by CH_BANDWIDTH as described in 27.3.18a.3 (Generation of a randomized secure HE-LTF sequence).

 Apply per spatial stream phase rotation: Generate the pseudorandom phase rotation for each spatial stream.
 Apply the pseudorandom phase rotation along with the deterministic phase rotation to the spatial streams as described in 27.3.18a.5 (Pseudorandom and deterministic per spatial stream phase rotations).